 - Benefit diabetics, as the microflora break down and digest the sugars in the vegetables

-- Prevent and eliminate colic when eaten by nursing mothers or when the juice is given to babies in tiny spoonfuls
+- Prevent or lessen colic when eaten by nursing mothers

 An amazing list of benefits, all from a jar of cabbage?

 It is important to note, however, that old fashioned cultured vegetables are not the same as today’s sauerkraut you buy off the shelf.
 Most modern sauerkraut or pickles have been pasteurized, thereby killing off the beneficial flora.
 In order to reap all those wonderful benefits, you must be choosy in the products you purchase.
 Look in your neighborhood health food store in the refrigerator section for cultured vegetables or research online, as there are many small companies selling good cultured vegetables.
-Better yet, make your own!
-At first I thought it seemed like a lot of work so I avoided making my own, but actually it turns out, they’re pretty easy to make, just a little messy.
-And making your own is much cheaper!
+Better yet, check out local farmer's markets or make your own!
+Making your own fermented vegetables is much cheaper, and is not complicated.

-Some of you may already love that sour sauerkraut taste, but I was not so keen on it.
-However, I found that the more I ate them, the better tasting they became as my body accepted them and knew how good they were for me.
+For some, this sour taste may be strange at first, but keep in mind that these vegetables are good for your body.
 If you are hesitant about the taste, here are a few tips to help you incorporate cultured veggies into your diet while adjusting to this new taste sensation:

-- make your first batches of cultured vegetables with fruit, this will sweeten up the kraut and hide some of the sourness
+- Make your first batches of cultured vegetables with fruit, as this will sweeten up the cabbage